REIMAGINING

 Reimagining Family Life with Disability Workshop

 Do you ever feel alone as a parent of a child with a disability?
-Do you worry that you’re not doing enough for your family?
+Do you worry that your family doesn’t belong in your community?
+Do you have questions about your family’s future?

-This four-session workshop offers families affected by disability a way to envision and work toward a good future.
-Three formats are available.
-Choose the option that works for you!
+This workshop offers families affected by disability a way to take steps toward a good future.
+Choose the format that works for you and join me for this transformational workshop that will help you to:

 Amy Julia Becker

 Amy Julia Becker helps people reimagine the good life through her writing and speaking on disability, faith, and culture.
-She is the author of To Be Made Well, White Picket Fences, Small Talk, and A Good and Perfect Gift.
+She is the author of To Be Made Well, White Picket Fences, Small Talk, and A Good and Perfect Gift and the creator of the Reimagining Family Life with Disability workshop.
 She is a guest opinion writer for national publications and hosts the Reimagining the Good Life podcast.
 Becker is a graduate of Princeton University and Princeton Theological Seminary (MDiv).
 She lives with her husband and their three children in western Connecticut.

 Recent Posts